ludoro/kalman_filter/README.md

 When dealing with numerical equalities, it is important to use such a variable because it will be hard to have perfect equality using f64 variables.

 # Files

 High level overview of files:

 * main.rs : you can find an example of the working code.
 * lib.rs : contains the unit-tests.
-* surface.rs : contains the declaration of points, planes and rectangles structs.
+* surface.rs : contains the declaration for points, planes and rectangles structs.
 * functions.rs : contains translation and rotation functions, checking functions.